Shocking ugly truths about our Mental Health Nurses

 Not every day you get to see such sights

-And like, “Just to get attention and pee you off?”
+And, “Just to get attention and pee us off?”
 Duh!
 Evie had faeces up her nose, in her ears, dangling from her eyelashes and under her nails.
 Safe to say, she was covered poo.
 I’m certain this unfortunate young female would have been horrified to know she’d been rolling around in her own mess.

 “No, I’d never seen a sight like it either but you didn’t have to yell at her.
 The girl didn’t know who or where she was.
 Yes, I also gagged as I donned plastic bags over my feet and hands before rolling Evie onto a sheet.
 My back hurt too as we dragged her out of the bedroom, into the shower room.
 But I didn’t make it obvious by heaving dramatically in her face every five seconds.”

 As for managers

 And to our manager “Nice of you to retch theatrically then walk on by when you came in late that morning, for the millionth time.”
 Ha!
 Now that’s another post — what’s the point of ward managers?